WICG/turtledove/FLEDGE.md

 3. The data version is passed in `browserSignals.crossOriginDataVersion`, not `browserSignals.dataVersion`.

-Seller signals have additional requirements, as the `trustedScoringSignalsURL` is provided by the publisher, not the seller:
+Seller signals have additional requirements, as the `trustedScoringSignalsURL` is provided by a context that is not required to be same-origin with the seller:
 1. The seller script must provide an `Ad-Auction-Allow-Trusted-Scoring-Signals-From` response header, a  [structured headers list of strings](https://www.rfc-editor.org/rfc/rfc8941) describing origins from which fetching trusted signals is permitted.
 The trusted scoring signals fetch may not begin